eppeque/netcat/README.md

 ### 1. Download the latest version

 You can download the latest version of this tool in the "Releases" section of this Github repository.
+The ".exe" file is for Windows, the other one is for Unix systems.

 ### 2. Install the tool